yolodin/slackalyzer-preprocessor/docs/README.md

-# SlackOPS Preprocessor
+# Hermes Communication Intelligence System

-This repository contains the backend pipeline for processing Slack support threads from help channels.
-It's the first stage of a system designed to analyze support interactions, extract insights, and identify automation opportunities in engineering environments.
+Hermes is an AI-powered communication intelligence platform that processes Slack conversations to extract actionable insights.
+Named after the Greek god of communication, this system analyzes support interactions, identifies patterns, and discovers automation opportunities in engineering environments.

 ## Overview

-The preprocessor takes raw Slack export data and transforms it into structured, analyzable information.
-It performs thread formatting, summarization, intent classification, and timing analysis to prepare data for downstream analytics and machine learning workflows.
+Hermes takes raw Slack export data and transforms it into structured, analyzable intelligence.
+It performs thread formatting, AI-powered summarization, intent classification, and timing analysis to deliver actionable insights for team optimization and automation discovery.

 ## Features